makkzone/neuro-san-ui/build_scripts/customBuilds/README.md

 Camel case is recommended as it is a common convention in the JavaScript community.
 For example, `myCustomBuild`.

 ### Why do I need to specify `BUILD_TARGET` both at build time and runtime?
-At build time, `BUILD_TARGET` is used by the prune script to determine which files and directories to exclude from the build.
+At build time, `BUILD_TARGET` is used by the `prepare_custom_build.sh` script to determine which files and directories to exclude from the build.
 At runtime, `BUILD_TARGET` is used to determine which features (buttons, menu items, widgets etc.) to show and hide in the application.
 At build time, `BUILD_TARGET` acts on a coarser level, excluding entire files and directories; at runtime, `BUILD_TARGET` acts on a finer level, showing and hiding individual features.

+### Do I need to use the same value for `BUILD_TARGET` at build time and runtime?
+Yes, you should use the same value for `BUILD_TARGET` at both build time and runtime.
+Otherwise undefined behavior may result.